dreger/thelivingwell.co/_posts/eat/2016-04-04-coconut-oil.md

 It makes THE best eye make up remover.
 It removes more makeup than I even realized I had on, and does not clog your pores.
 I keep a small jar of it in the bathroom, separate from the one I keep in the kitchen.
 I cannot overstate this enough.
 Coconut oil for eye make up remover will change your life.
 Coconut oil for president!

-_A word about coconut oil_

-Not all coconut oils are created equal.
+_A word about coconut oil._Not all coconut oils are created equal.
 Look for virgin only and avoid partially hydrogenated oil.
 I use Trader Joe’s cold pressed organic coconut oil.
 I buy two every time I go, because for $5.99, it’s a steal.
 (Aldi now carries  organic too for about a dollar cheaper.)

 Like all things – do your research.